cs1302uga/cs1302-api-app/README.rst

    :NOTE:
-      In the remaining instructions, ``REPO_SSH`` refers to the SSH URL for the private repository you created on GitHib.
+      In the remaining instructions, ``REPO_SSH`` refers to the SSH URL for the private repository you created on GitHub.

 2. Clone your empty private repository to your Odin account.